grig-koksharov/blog/_posts/2020-1-10-3-Reasons-to-Start-Planning-Your-Life.md

 title: 3 Reasons to Start Planning Your Life
 ---

-Here I'll be happy to share with you my 3 reasons why you may want to start doing personal planning.
+Here I'll be happy to share with you my 3 reasons why you may want to start planning your life.

 ## What is personal planning